Analysis

 Dark data is the data collected, processed and stored without any analysis.
 It is often collected in daily activities but no attention is paid to it.
 Dark data is unanalysed data.

 For example, we might have the number of sales we are making.
-Also, we may have the number of visits the customer has made to a store.
-Or the number of times he/she has visited our online store to make a particular purchase.
-But this information about the number of visits will be gone unprocessed.
+Also, we may have the number of customer visits to a store.
+But this information about the number of visits goes unprocessed.

 How Dark Data is formed?